 Asset Tracking:

-- Monitor the movement of tools, equipment, and inventory across warehouses or manufacturing plants.
+- Monitor equipment, tools, and materials across warehouses or production areas.

 Predictive Maintenance: